 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about domperidone and will provide you with a full list of the side-effects which you may experience from taking it.

 - Take domperidone exactly as your doctor tells you to.
-The dose for adults and young people over 16 years is 10 mg (one tablet) up to three times a day.
+The dose for adults and for young people aged over 16 years is 10 mg (one tablet) up to three times a day.
 Do not take more than three doses in any 24-hour period.
 If it has been prescribed for a child, the dose will be printed on the label of the pack to remind you what the doctor said.

 - Take your doses about half an hour before meals.
 If you take domperidone after a meal, it will still work, but it may take longer to have an effect.